dpsspatial/Installation-Instructions/osm2pgrouting.md

 	bzip2 -d denver-boulder_colorado.osm.bz2

-install osmconvert to clip the OSM file to Denver:

-	sudo apt-get install osmctools

-use OSMCONVERT to extract denver (optional):

-	osmconvert denver-boulder_colorado.osm -b=-105.147456690777,39.5853206121359,-104.561947277233,39.9431650145789 -o=denver_DPS.osm

-Next, ensure your PostgreSQL search path points to the schema you want to load your OSM data into:

-To see current order, in pgAdmin SQL window:

-	show search_path

-Change to osm schema (schema must already be created) in SQL:

-	set search_path = osm, public
+#Load OSM Data into pgRouting

-While in Downloads/osm2pgrouting-master/build
+While in \Downloads, go to location of osm2pgrouting

-	cd \Downloads/osm2pgrouting-master/build
+	cd \osm2pgrouting-master/build

-Run osm2pgRouting - this will take your .OSM file and load it into the server you're specified:
+Run osm2pgRouting - this will take your .OSM file and load it into the server you're specified, including the new flag for *--schema*, which in this case will load the data into a schema on the database called *osm*:

-	./osm2pgrouting -file ~/Downloads/denver-boulder_colorado.osm -conf ~/Downloads/osm2pgrouting-master/mapconfig.xml -host 860-10d2-data -dbname dps_osm -user postgres -passwd xxx -clean

-Make sure you reset your search path in SQL:

-	set search_path = public, osm
+	./osm2pgrouting -f ~/Downloads/denver-boulder_colorado.osm -c ~/Downloads/osm2pgrouting-master/mapconfig.xml --schema osm --prefix osm_ -h pghostname -d pgdatabasename -U pgusername -W pgpassword --clean

+Note: the paramters above and more instructions can be found here: [https://github.com/pgRouting/osm2pgrouting#how-to-use](https://github.com/pgRouting/osm2pgrouting#how-to-use)